ory/docs/README.md

 For example `[XY Guide](./guide/XY.md)` rather than `[XY Guide](./guide/XY)`.

-This prevents this bug that occurs when you load the documentation from an outside link.
-Docusaurus then treats `./guide/XY` as `./guide/XY/`, which results in a broken link.
+This prevents broken links ([issue](https://github.com/ory/docusaurus-template/issues/38)) when you load the documentation from an outside link.